Pakistan Taliban claim deadly blast at luxury hotel

 Both attacks were claimed by the Balochistan Liberation Army.

-Wednesday's blast also comes after the radical anti-blasphemy Tehreek-i-Labbaik Pakistan (TLP) held a week of violent protests calling for the French ambassador to be kicked out of the country.
+Wednesday's blast also comes after the radical anti-blasphemy party, Tehreek-i-Labbaik Pakistan (TLP), held a week of violent protests calling for the French ambassador to be kicked out of the country.

 The TLP has waged a campaign for months after President Emmanuel Macron defended the right of a satirical magazine to republish cartoons depicting the Prophet Mohammed -- an act deemed blasphemous by many Muslims.

-The TTP, though not ideologically linked to the TLP, published a statement earlier this week supporting the group's protests.
+The Pakistani Taliban, though not ideologically linked to the TLP, published a statement earlier this week supporting the group's protests.